deepjavalibrary/djl/docs/development/cache_management.md

 - `ENGINE_CACHE_DIR` is a system property or environment variable you can set to change the Engine cache location.
 For this option, the model directory won't change unless you also change the `DJL_CACHE_DIR`.

+## Other cache folders

+### ONNXRuntime

+ONNXRuntime will extract native libraries into system default temporary-file directory.

+### Huggingface tokenizer

+If the `TOKENIZERS_CACHE` environment variable is set, Huggingface tokenizer will store cache files in it.
+It is the responsibility of the user to make sure this path is correct.
+Otherwise, we try to use the default cache directory as defined for each OS:
+- macOS: `/Users/{user}/Library/Caches/huggingface/tokenizers`
+- linux: `/home/{user}/.cache/huggingface/tokenizers`
+- windows: `C:\Users\{user}\AppData\Local\huggingface\tokenizers`